American Truck Simulator

 American Truck Simulator is a truck simulator game developed and published by SCS Software.
 It was first announced as being in development in September 2013 and unveiled at the E3 2015.
 It was released on February 2, 2016 for Microsoft Windows, Linux, and macOS.
 The game is the parallel to Euro Truck Simulator 2, the spiritual successor of 18 Wheels of Steel, and the fifth installment in the Truck Simulator series.
 The game is set in a condensed depiction of the United States, featuring American conventional semi-trucks and various locations across the U.S., where players pick up a variety of cargos and deliver them to their destinations.

-Since its release, the game has sold over 2 million copies on Steam.
+Since its release, the game has sold over 6 million copies.

 Gameplay

 American Truck Simulator is a truck driving simulator with business management elements.
 A beginning player will be directed to found a truck driving business and select a home city from which to operate that business.
 Upon selection of the home city, the player will own the pre-placed truck garage located in that city, which will operate as the player's home base.